Frequently Asked Questions

 - wilful damage

 of trees without the local planning authority’s written consent.
 If consent is given, it can be subject to conditions which have to be followed.
 In the Secretary of State’s view, cutting roots is also a prohibited activity and requires the authority’s consent. (source: https://www.gov.uk/guidance/tree-preservation-orders-and-trees-in-conservation-areas#tree-preservation-orders–general)

 Q: How can I use the wood chippings?

-A: The ‘waste’ wood chips can often be used as excellent garden mulch or rustic garden paths, although use can depend on the type of chippings.
-We can advise you.
+A: The ‘waste’ wood chips can often be used as excellent garden mulch or rustic garden paths.
+However, use depends on the type of chippings.
+Let us advise you.

 Q: What indicates a hazardous tree?